danintel/sawtooth-faq/sawtooth.rst

 I get a usage error running ``sawnet peers`` or ``sawnet list-blocks``
 ----------------------------------------------------

-These commands were added after the Sawtooth 1.0.4 release and are not available yet.
+These commands were added after the Sawtooth 1.0.4 release and are not available in earlier releases.

 [`PREVIOUS`_] [`NEXT`_]
 =========